Hybrid organizational structure: Definition, best practices & examples

-Businesses seek adaptability and innovation in their operations, which has made the hybrid organizational structure popular.
-This structure revolutionizes how companies approach work, collaboration, and employee engagement.
+Businesses today seek adaptability and innovation, which has made the hybrid organizational structure increasingly popular.
+This approach reshapes how companies manage work, foster collaboration, and drive employee engagement.

-This article defines the hybrid organizational structure and explores its key elements.
-It examines best practices, benefits, and challenges.
-Additionally, it provides an example of a hybrid structure.
-It also explains how a hybrid structure differs from a matrix organizational structure.
+In this article, we define the hybrid organizational structure and explore its key elements.
+We’ll examine best practices, benefits, and challenges, and provide an example.
+We’ll also highlight how a hybrid structure differs from a matrix organizational structure.

 What is your hybrid organizational structure?

-The hybrid organizational structure adopts both functional and divisional structures.
+The hybrid organizational structure combines both functional and divisional structures.
 Instead of organizing in a grid format, it divides activities into departments.

-This approach enables the use of resources and expertise within each function.
-It also preserves product specialization across various divisions.
+This approach enables the use of resources and expertise within each function while preserving product specialization across various divisions.

-For example, it takes the defined roles and responsibilities typical of hierarchical organizations.
-It then combines it with the flexibility and responsiveness emphasized by flat businesses.
-In this way, it prioritizes teamwork and cross- functional collaboration.
+For example, it takes the defined roles and responsibilities typical of hierarchical organizations and combines them with the flexibility and responsiveness emphasized by flat businesses.
+In this way, it prioritizes teamwork and cross-functional collaboration.

 What are the key characteristics of a hybrid organizational structure?